kroxylicious/kroxylicious/DEV_GUIDE.md

 * `REGISTRY_TOKEN` secret - the access token that corresponds to `REGISTRY_USERNAME`

 The workflow will push the container image to `${REGISTRY_DESTINATION}` so ensure that the `${REGISTRY_USERNAME}` user has sufficient write privileges.

+# Deprecation Policy

+We want to let users know about upcoming changes to APIs and give them sufficient time to adapt.

+When there is an API deprecation, it must be announced in the [CHANGELOG](./CHANGELOG.md) of the coming release under a section title "Changes, deprecations and removals".

+Deprecated features become eligible for removal in the third minor release made following the release with the deprecation announcement.
+There is an additional condition that at least three months must have elapsed too.
+When a deprecated feature is removed in a release, the removal should be documented under "Changes, deprecations and removals" in the changelog.

+Where technically possible, the production code should emit a warning if it detects the use of deprecated feature.
+This will serve to prompt the user to migrate to the new API.